Venture Capital Vs Bootstrapping

 If you are just starting a business, then you must be familiar with the importance of cash flow.
 Truth be told, it is one of the most important things that the business needs to control when it is just taking its first steps.
-If you choose to bootstrap, then you will be guided to be conservative with your money completely.
+When you choose to bootstrap, then you will be forced to be conservative with your money.
 You will be pushed to just focus on business profits.
-One of the goals of bootstrapping is to help you make money.

 Importance towards customers

 Bootstrapping definitely helps you effectively if you are a beginner and at the early stages of a startup.
 This is mainly because it helps you to connect better with your customers since they are your lifeline.